-Northern Michigan Vacations: Kick-back?
+Kick-back?
 Kick-start?
-Find the vacation vibe you crave in one (or more!) of these 10 gorgeous full-on-July escapes in Northern Michigan.
+Area photographers share some of their favorites spots to escape to.
+Find the Northern Michigan vacation vibe you crave in one (or more!) of these 10 gorgeous full-on-summer escapes.

 The water radiates a Caribbean blue and runs so clear that, on still days, you can see the meandering path of a crawfish etched into the lake bottom some 20 feet down.
 Whether it’s urban legend or truth that National Geographic once named Torch Lake one of the world’s most beautiful lakes is beside the point; those who catch a glimpse believe it true.
 The name comes from an Ojibwe phrase meaning place of the torches, for the native practice of attracting fish by torchlight.